albar965/littlenavmap-manual/src/en/MAPTHEMES.rst

 .. note::

-  Some map themes require an user account and an API key or token to use them.
+  Some map themes require a user account and an API key or token to use them.
   See options page :ref:`options-map-keys` for more information.